 Research referenced in the book can be found here: https://pinklotus.com/powerup/resources/breastmanual/endnotes/

 How to Starve Cancer - Jane McLelland

 This is the book that gives you more than just hope.
 It makes you realise there may actually be hope.
 Wow, if my breast cancer ever comes back or progresses in the future, I feel like I have more weapons in my arsenal but that aside, as a breast cancer survivor, its good to check I'm doing the best I can to reduce risks for prevention of recurrence.
-Jane fought her way back from terminal stage IV cancer and is an inspiration to us all.
+Jane fought her way back from 2 terminal stage IV cancers and is an inspiration.
 A great read which weaves in useful knowledge amidst the daily copings of cancer and the impact on fertility.
 I could really relate to a lot of Jane's opinions, like being shocked that we haven't scientifically fixed cancer yet - that did make me giggle because until you are catapulted into the world of cancer you don't realise how complex the disease really is.

 Radical Remission - Dr. Kelly A. Turner

 book is about cancer patients surviving cancer "against the odds" and

 contains stories which I found inspirational during cancer treatment.

 The 9 step process really helped me to overhaul my life and get back on